Thermal Transfer Printing 101

 The third model is the SP8600, which is compatible with CE markings.

-For details, please refer to this URL.
+For more information, please refer to this brochure.